 I worried how I could make this Christmas special.
 There was no room for our 9-foot Christmas tree decked out in holiday splendor… it was packed away in the storage unit with all our other familiar things.

 On top of this, I had started dating Todd and we knew we wanted to get married soon, so we felt it would it was time to begin celebrating the holidays together.
 I knew it would be hard for all the kids.
 Mine, who had everything turned upside down for years, living way out of their familiar surroundings and Todd’s kids who had to open up their family traditions to three more they probably weren’t sure they wanted there.

 NOT FOR COWARDS

-Not a situation for the cowardly.
-I knew it wouldn’t be an easy year for all the kids, so I was bent and determined to do my best to make it a Christmas they would want to remember.
+Not a situation for the cowardly but I was bent and determined to do my best to make it a Christmas all the kids would want to remember.